 The left-back struggled to nail down a regular place in Russia and eventually returned to his native Holland with Vitesse Arnhem in 2017.

 He then joined MLS side New England Revolution in 2019.
 His contract was terminated in January 2021 and he returned to Holland with RKC Waalwijk.
+Last summer, he joined the second-tier side De Graafschap.
 He remains destined to be a very difficult pub quiz answer for years to come.